 Nothing beats a tasty meatball sandwich.
 You can throw these easy grilled spicy meatball sandwiches together in just minutes.
 Although you could make this indoors, grilling the meatballs adds a nice charred flavor.
 Substitute mozzarella cheese and leave out the hot sauce for a less spicy version.

-I recently tried one of Captain Jim’s hot sauces (sadly, no longer available) at a food truck.
+I recently tried one of Captain Jim’s hot sauces (sadly, no longer available.
+Just substitute your favorite BBQ sauce or glaze) at a food truck.
 I loved it, so I drove on over to INgredients (our local field-to-fork store that sadly is also gone!) and picked up a bottle each of every variety.
 It didn’t take me long to realize that I should’ve bought more than a single bottle of each….

 The first thing I made was this straightforward approach to grilled bacon-wrapped meatballs.
 Everyone loves bacon.
 And meatballs.
 But to really make them out-of-this-world good, you need a good glaze and dipping sauce.